kartikp962/passenger-counter/README.md

+# PASSENGER COUNTER APP

-# HTML, CSS and Javascript
+This amazing passenger counter app is made with HTML, CSS and Javascript.

 Happy Coding!